-The output will be an emissions intensity target (per m2 floor area) at the commercial real estate portfolio level, split between residential and service buildings if relevant to FIs.
-FIs can decide to translate this emissions intensity target into an absolute target by taking into account the growth projection in m2 floor area of their real estate portfolio toward the target year.
+The output will be an emissions intensity target (per m^2 floor area) at the commercial real estate portfolio level, split between residential and service buildings if relevant to the financial institutions.
+Financial institutions can decide to translate this emissions intensity target per m^2 floor area into an absolute target by taking into account the growth projection in m^2 floor area of their real estate portfolio toward the target year.

-The target language template is: FI A commits to reduce its real estate portfolio GHG emissions XX% per square meter by 2030 from a 2020 base year.
+A sample target output could be, Financial Institution A commits to reduce its real estate portfolio GHG emissions with % per m2 by 2030 from a 2017 base year.